GoogleChrome/developer.chrome.com/site/en/docs/devtools/workspaces/index.md

 ## Next steps {: #next-steps }

 Congratulations, you have completed the tutorial.
 Click the button below to receive your prize.

-Use what you have learned in this tutorial to set up Workspaces in your own project.
-If you run into any issues or are able to get it working after some custom configuration, please [start a thread in the mailing list][13] or [ask a question on Stack Overflow][14] to share your knowledge with the rest of the DevTools community.

-- [Mailing List][15]
-- [Twitter][16]

 [1]: https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web
 [2]: /web/tools/chrome-devtools/css